-Course title & Code Credits Credit distributio course on of the Eligibility criteria the Lecture Tutoria I Practical/ Practice International Expansion Strategies (DSE 9) 4 3 3 1 Class XII Concepts International Marketing of
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite course of t he Lecture Tutoria I Practical/ Practice (if any) International Expansion Strategies (DSE 9) 4 3 1 0 Class XII Concepts International Marketing of

 - This course aims to help learners identify and understand the various strategies that companies can adopt while opting for international expansion. - This course should also enable the learners to understand the nuances of marketing to a diverse audience and how to adapt to local operating challenges and local variables like culture and governance.